sungsoo-ahn/2025/_posts/2025-04-28-unified-models.md

 {% include figure.html path="assets/img/2025-04-28-unified-models/21.07.44.png" class="img-fluid" %}

 In recent years, the field of multimodal understanding and generation has seen significant advancements, particularly with the rise of unified models capable of addressing a wide range of tasks.
-Notable examples include Meta’s Transfusion<d-cite key="zhou2024transfusion"></d-cite>, NUS’s Show-O<d-cite key="xie2024showo"></d-cite>, and BAAI’s EMU3<d-cite key="wang2024emu3"></d-cite>, which have set the stage for a growing trend: the development of single models that can process and generate information across multiple modalities, such as text, images, and more.
+Notable examples include Meta’s Transfusion<d-cite key="zhou2024transfusion"></d-cite>, NUS’s Show-o<d-cite key="xie2024showo"></d-cite>, and BAAI’s EMU3<d-cite key="wang2024emu3"></d-cite>, which have set the stage for a growing trend: the development of single models that can process and generate information across multiple modalities, such as text, images, and more.
 These unified models utilize a variety of techniques, including pure autoregressive methods, diffusion-based approaches, or even hybrid combinations of both.